Graph-to-local limit for the nonlocal interaction equation: Relation to EDP convergence for gradient structures

-The authors are grateful to Dejan Slep\v{c}ev and Francesco Patacchini for enlightening discussions on the original question, posed in a previous manuscript.
-Furthermore, the authors would like to thank José Antonio Carrillo for his valuable suggestions on the content of the current manuscript and for hosting GH in Oxford.
+\textbf{Acknowledgements. } The authors are grateful to Dejan Slep\v{c}ev and Francesco Patacchini for enlightening discussions on the original question, posed in a previous manuscript.
+Furthermore, the authors would like to thank José Antonio Carrillo for his valuable suggestions on the content of the current manuscript and for hosting GH and AS in Oxford.
 AE was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
 GH acknowledges support of the German National Academic Foundation (Studienstiftung des deutschen Volkes) and the Free State of Saxony in the form of PhD scholarships.
+Part of this work was carried out while GH was a PhD student at TU Chemnitz and the University of Augsburg under supervision of Jan-Frederik Pietschmann.
 AS is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 -- 390685587, \emph{Mathematics M\"unster: Dynamics--Geometry--Structure}.